HouzuoGuo/laitos/doc/Cloud-tips.md

 3. Create an API resource "/", matching any method, in Integration Request choose "Lambda function" and enable "Use Lambda proxy integration", select your laitos lambda function.
 Leave other request and response options at default.
 4. Create an API resource "/{proxy+}", matching any method, configure Integration Request in the same way.
-5. Navigate to API Settings, find "Binary Media Types" and enter "*/*" without quotes as the binary media type.
+5. Navigate to API Settings, find "Binary Media Types" and enter `*/*` as the binary media type.
 6. Deploy the API to a Stage.
 7. Navigate to stage's URL in web browser, it should greet with your laitos web server home page.